Loknath0007/sample-job-posting/README.md

 # sample-job-posting
-This is a sample demo HTML Templates can be customised for any kind of professional websites.
+This is a sample demo HTML Templates can be customized for any kind of professional websites.
 It is developed by HTML5, CSS3, BOOTSTRAP, and JAVA SCRIPT.

-This is a sample demo HTML Templates can be customised for any kind of professional websites.
-It is developed by HTML5, CSS3, BOOTSTRAP, and JAVA SCRIP.

 Feel free to edit and use for your projects